derv82/wifite2/README.md

 What's new?
 -----------
+* Lots of files instead of "one big script".
 * Cleaner process management -- No longer leaves processes running in the background.
 * UX: Target access points are refreshed every second instead of every 5 seconds.
 * UX: Displays realtime Power level (in db) of currently-attacked target